 Some references claim this house was constructed as early as 1875, but others say it was built by master carpenter Josiah Clouser.
 That would mean at least an 1881 date (when Clouser arrived).
 We know it dates to at least that year since it is depicted in an 1885 aerial drawing of the town.

-Regardless, Henck lived in the home until the "Great Freeze" in 1895.
-Like many after that devastating time period, he headed back up north after that winter decimated the agricultural industry in Central Florida.
-Henck lived in Plainfield, New Jersey and worked as a stock broker until he returned to Longwood in 1914.
-He moved back into this same house, where he lived until his death in 1930.
-His wife, Mary Henck, was invalid the last few years of her life and passed on in 1926.
+Regardless of the exact date, Henck lived in the home until the “Great Freeze” in 1895.
+Like many after that devastating period, he headed back up north after that winter decimated the agricultural industry in Central Florida.
+Henck lived in Plainfield, New Jersey and worked as a stockbroker until he returned to Longwood in 1914.
+He moved back into this house, where he lived until he died in 1930.
+His wife, Mary Henck, was invalid for the last few years of her life and passed on in 1926.

-Bobby Jo (Allen) and Louis T. Hunt took care of Edward and Mary as their health began to fail at the end of their lives.
-As a result, Henck left them his entire estate including the house.
-They moved into the home and owned it until the late 1970s.
+Bobbie Jo (Allen) and Louis T. Hunt cared for Edward and Mary as their health began to fail at the end of their lives.
+As a result, Henck left them his entire estate, including the house.
+They moved into the home and owned it until Bobbie Jo’s death in December 1970.

 Today it is the offices of Lifecare of Central Florida, which has services for physical, occupational, and speech therapy.

 - Historic Longwood Walking Tour – References 1876 construction

 - Longwood Historic Trail by Steve Rajtar – References 1875 construction

 - Seminole County Property Records – Indicates 1872 construction

 - National Register of Historic Places – Indicates 1886 construction